mohanataraj/spotte-routing-algorithm/README.md

 <img width="1536" height="1024" alt="driving_future" src="https://github.com/user-attachments/assets/6f2983f3-ebf6-46ff-81a9-9beefe80bd43" />
-People say "an image speaks a thousand words" and I'm just asking you to read the future, while we build it.
+People say "an image speaks a thousand words" and I'm just asking you to listen to the future, while we build it.

-Exisitng Routing ETA & traffic prediction models - (all major mapping service)
+Exisitng Routing ETA & traffic prediction models - (all major mapping service) do have a model, but this is different from anything existing out there read the blog or DOI above for description and better understanding.
 # Traditional Navigation

 ```text